 Ironically, we know that Washington State—yes, even now—is still one with practically 2 of every 3 voters refusing to vote Republican.
 The HDCC’s, the WSDCC’s, and the Democratic Party’s efforts should reflect that.
 But instead it’s less than half.
 We shouldn’t be allowing our own presence to be outflanked.

-For the purposes of data analyses in this post, right-wing candidates were counted as Republicans, and otherwise Third Party candidates were excluded beyond cursory analysis because they raised $0 funds raised or are otherwise not viable candidates.
+For the purposes of data analyses in this post, right-wing candidates were counted as Republicans.
+Otherwise Third Party candidates were excluded beyond cursory analysis because they raised $0 funds and were otherwise not viable candidates.
 All considered candidates were compiled the day after filing (May 29), a few of which have withdrawn and are not included in deeper analysis.
 All fundraising amounts and corresponding counts were updated as of July 29 unless stated otherwise.

 1 This includes 3 withdrawn Republicans and 3 withdrawn Democrats.
 Separately, there were 17 new Third Party candidates, including “election integrity”(2), “peace and freedom”(2), “GOP Abe Lincoln”(1), “Forward”(1)—think Andrew Yang—1 or 2 Green Parties, and of course the self-proclaimed “non-partisans,” who I looked up and designated appropriately.